Ficool

 Chapter 20 - Chapter 20: The Collapse of Paradox and the Rise of One Truth

-Existence was not breaking.
+Existence wasn't breaking.

 It was convulsing.

-At the center of all of it —
+At the center of it all —

 ---